superfly/docs/flyctl/cmd/flyctl_machine_exec.md

   -a, --app string      Application name
   -c, --config string   Path to application configuration file -h, --help            help for exec
+  -j, --json            JSON output
-      --timeout int     Timeout in seconds
+      --select          Select from a list of machines --timeout int     Timeout in seconds
 ~~~